Census Dots

 Asian

-Morrow County is the 29th most populous county of the 36 counties in Oregon.
+Morrow County is ranked the 29th most populous county in Oregon, out of 36 counties.
+Morrow County was ranked the 29th most populous county in the 2020 Census.

 Morrow County's White Population